openstack-archive/networking-powervm/neutron_powervm/plugins/ibm/agent/powervm/powervm_sea_agent.rst

 configure Neutron and its L2 agent.

-However, when starting this L2 agent, a config-file must be specified that points to the powervm_sea_agent.ini.
+However, when starting this L2 agent, a config-file must be specified that points to the sea_agent.ini.
 This should be used in conjuction with the neutron.conf (pass both files in as config-files).
 The neutron.conf will tell the agent how to talk to the Neutron controller.

 Bridge Mappings
 ---------------